RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

 As you can see, *enp3s0* is attached to "*br1*" and has the MAC address of the underlying "physical" adaptor.

-> **NOTE**: Make sure you exit out of the debug pod before proceeding.

 Now that the "physical" networking is configured on the underlying worker nodes, we need to then define a `NetworkAttachmentDefinition` so that when we want to use this bridge, OpenShift and OpenShift Virtualization know how to attach into it.

-We need to ensure that we're in the right project first, i.e. "default":
+We need to ensure that we're in the right project first, i.e. "**default**", ignore if it complains about already being in that project, it's just good practice to check:

 ```execute-1
 oc project default
 ```

-This associates the bridge we just defined with a logical name, known here as '**tuning-bridge-fixed**':
+Let's create the `NetworkAttachmentDefinition`, this associates the bridge we just defined with a logical name, known here as '**tuning-bridge-fixed**':

 ```execute-1